OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 The complete schema for the shortcuts JSON is at [extended-manifest.schema.json](https://developer.microsoft.com/json-schemas/office-js/extended-manifest.schema.json).

 > [!NOTE]
-> Keytips, also known as sequential key shortcuts, such as the Excel shortcut to choose a fill color **Alt+H, H**, are not supported in Office Add-ins.
+> KeyTips, also known as sequential key shortcuts, such as the Excel shortcut to choose a fill color **Alt+H, H**, are not supported in Office Add-ins.

 ## Avoid key combinations in use by other add-ins